 “Yes; and you may walk out tomorrow if I don’t do everything you want me to.”

 A platonic-based foundation is what they both have in mind.
-I don’t have a neat label for this dynamic, but it is certainly more complicated than “romance.”
+We may not have a neat label for this dynamic, but it is certainly more complicated than “romance.”

 What Eliza Wants Should Count